KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 **Consequences**
 - If `𝓡 ≥ 0` (centropic curvature), then `Δ_sp` is positive-semidefinite: flows dissipate dissonance.
-- If `𝓡 < 0` on a subspace, geodesics amplify dissonance → approach entropic singularities.
+- If `𝓡 < 0` on a subspace, geodesics amplify dissonance and converge toward entropic singularities.

 ---